Kotlin/kotlinx.html/README.md

 ```

 # Interceptors
-You can define interceptors chain that could transform HTML during building or make some observations.
+You can define interceptors chains that could transform HTML during building or make some observations.
-There is default "filter interceptor so you can filter out some elements
+There is a default "filter interceptor", so you can filter out some elements.

-Here is example that filters HTML that way so all div will be omited but content will remain
+Below is an example that filters HTML that way so all div will be omited but content will remain

 ```kotlin
 println(document {